Here is the list of ships of the history’s most (in)famous swashbucklers and bucaneers.

 The Ark Royal became the flagship of the English fleet during the Spanish Armada and brought it to its defeat.
 The ship served for over half a century.

 Sir Francis Drake was the captain of this galleon which is known for circumnavigating the world between the years 1577 and 1580.
-Originally named as Pelican, Drake re-named her Golden Hind while in the middle of his voyage.
-It was a tribute to Drake’s sponsor Sir Christopher Hatton, whose crest was a golden hind (deer).
+Thought it was originally named as Pelican, Drake re-named her as Golden Hind in the middle of his voyage.
+The name was thoughtfully kept as a tribute to Drake’s sponsor Sir Christopher Hatton, whose crest was a golden hind (deer).

 The CSS Alabama was a Confederate warship that is considered one of the most destructive at that time.
 She was built in Liverpool, England in 1862 by John Laird whose family business was building ships for the Royal Navy.
 Alabama was also one of the fastest during its time; her pivot gun fired 100-pound cannons.
 Her captain Ralph Semmes, is considered by one historian as a “pirate of the high seas” in part because of his cunning tactics.
 When he took control of another ship, he would lower his camouflage flag and raise his true Confederate flag.

 Alabama was sunk by the USS Kearsarge during a battle off the Normandy coast, in 1864.

 Welsh pirate Bartholomew Roberts was one of the most successful pirates of his time.
 During his peak years as a pirate, he seized three ships: a French brigantine, a French warship, and the frigate Onslow off the African coast, all of which he renamed as Royal Fortune.